tamhinsf/ucwa-sfbo-console/README.md

 ## Using UcwaSfboConsole

 You'll be presented with a number of options.
 Begin with "login".
 Choose if you want to enter credentials of the user you identified earlier in "console" or "dialog" mode.
+Enter "code" if you want to tell the user to visit a web page and type in the code shown before logging in.

-You'll see the output of the UCWA Autodiscovery flow.
+After you successfully login, you'll see the output of the UCWA Autodiscovery flow.

-After you login, you can type "meeting" to see the flow related to creating, listing, and deleting a meeting using UCWA's MyOnlineMeeting resource.
+Then, you can type "meeting" to see the flow related to creating, listing, and deleting a meeting using UCWA's MyOnlineMeeting resource.
 "Presence" will first make a call to UCWA's MakeMeAvailable resource and, if necessary, Presence to set your presence to one of the displayed values.
 "Contact" will list your contacts, and give you the option to add or delete a contact.

 ## Questions and comments